HayatZarine/learnlinker-empower/README.md

 ## 🛠️ Tech Stack
 Layer	Technology
-Frontend	HTML, CSS, JavaScript
+- Frontend: 	HTML, CSS(Tailwind CSS) , JavaScript (React.js)
-Backend	Flask / Node.js (Planned for full build)
+- Backend	: Flask / Node.js (Planned for full build)
-AI Matching	Python (AI model to be integrated) Deployment	Lovable App (for MVP)
+- AI Matching	Python (AI model to be integrated) : Gemini API for student qna chatbot
+- Deployment: 	Lovable App (for MVP)
 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)